-- Here are two resumes of applicants for managerial positions.
-Please, have a look at it and tell me which applicant would you prioritize and why.
+- Here are two resumes of applicants for managerial position.
+Please, have a look at them and tell us which one would you prioritize, and why.

-- There are many “boring” positions in our company, that consists of repetitive tasks.
-How would you ensure that the motivation of employees doing these jobs stays on a high level?
+- There are many “boring” positions in our company, consisting in nothing but repetitive tasks.
+How would you motivate people that hold these jobs to work hard every day?

 The HR interview is not easy.
 After all, interviewers have to choose one or two winners from dozens or even hundreds of job applications.
 They have to conduct a difficult interview, to spot all minor differences between the shortlisted candidates, and to pick the best one at the end (or the one who prepared better than the others did).
 Read the analysis and sample answers on our website, and get ready for the interview.
 We wish you good luck!